sanderwood/bgpt/README.md

 1. **Prepare Labelled Data**: Ensure your dataset consists of labelled data, which can be a mix of different formats.
 The model distinguishes between data types using the naming convention `label.ext`, where the label is derived from the filename, specifically `filename.split('_')[0]`.
 This means that the label for classification should be clearly reflected in the file name, such as "Business_1.txt".
 It is crucial to organize your files accordingly to facilitate accurate classification.

 2. **Generative Modelling Before Classification (Strongly Recommended)**: Before embarking on classification tasks, it is highly recommended to perform generative modelling on the same dataset.
 Starting with weights trained through generative modelling provides a solid foundation for further fine-tuning in classification tasks.
-To do this, set `PRE_WEIGHTS_PATH` to your generative model weights and ensure `LOAD_FROM_PRE_CHECKPOINT=True`.
+To do this, set `PRETRAINED_PATH` to your generative model weights and ensure `LOAD_FROM_PRETRAINED=True`.
 Directly training a classification model from scratch without this pre-training step has been observed to result in significantly poorer performance.
 When fine-tuning for classification, ensure that `WEIGHTS_PATH` and `LOGS_PATH` are set to different locations to prevent overwriting previous models.
 Note that the classification model will inherit the bGPT's patch-level decoder and discard the byte-level decoder, so it's essential to keep the model parameters unchanged during this phase.

 3. **Start Training for Classification**: Run `train-cls.py` to begin the classification training process.
 The script will utilize the previously set configurations and apply them to your labelled dataset.
 The model will learn to classify the input data into the defined categories based on the labels extracted from the filenames.